kjkeaston/top-rated-wines/README.md

 * Pop-up modal for testing checkmark clicks of parent elements and their respective children

 ## Setup to Run
-* clone repository
+* Clone repository
-* cd into cloned directory
+* `cd` into cloned directory
-* run `npm install` from within directory to install the required dependencies
+* Run `npm install` from within directory to install the required dependencies
-* run `npm start` from root directory
+* Run `npm start` from root directory
- * this should fire up the frontend on PORT:3000 and the backend on PORT:8080
+  * This should fire up the frontend on PORT:3000 and the backend on PORT:8080
 * Open a new tab within the current terminal session (new tab should still be in root)
-* cd into `backend` from root
+* `cd` into `backend` from root
-* run `node db/seed.js` to seed your local database with the wine data from the CSV
+* Run `node db/seed.js` to seed your local database with the wine data from the CSV
-* run `mongod` to fire up the MongoBD database
+* Run `mongod` to fire up the MongoBD database
-* visit `http://localhost:3000/` in your browser to see the running app
+* Visit `http://localhost:3000/` in your browser to see the running app

 ### Sending Feedback
 I am always open to [your feedback](https://github.com/kjkeaston/top-rated-wines/issues).